jub3i/node-cpu-stat/README.md

 var cpuStat = require('cpu-stat');
 ```

+By default returns cpu usage percent for all cores over a period of the next 1000ms
 ```
-//by default returns cpu usage percent for all cores over a period of the next 1000ms cpuStat.usagePercent(function(err, percent, seconds) {
+cpuStat.usagePercent(function(err, percent, seconds) {
     if (err) {
       return console.log(err);